ChavisManzoniLab/MAS/README.md

 # Installation

 I suggest installing python 3.9 https://www.python.org/downloads/release/python-3913/ (I didn't try with other version, feel free to try)\
-creating an environnement using venv command in python.
+Create an environnement using venv command in python.

 `mypythonpath -m venv /path/to/new/virtual/environment`